prernarohra/Heart-Disease-Prediction/README.md

 The dataset used in this project is sourced from Kaggle.
 It contains various health parameters such as:

-- AgeCategory
+- AgeCategory: Age group or range of the individual.
-- Sex
+- Sex: Biological sex (Male or Female).
-- BMI
+- BMI:
 - SleepTime
 - Mental Health
 - Physical Health